FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 [default-storage-configuration]: #default-storage-configuration

 If developers just want to list the `storage` elements, knowing that they will be configured via SDKs, they can list the elements without providing the _configure with_ operator.
-The types of the values used to configure the elements must implement the `core::default::Default` trait that will be added to the STD.
+The types of the values used to configure the elements must implement the `core::default::Default` trait that will be added to the standard library.

 ```Sway
 storage {